IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 Do you think the amount of high-tech equipment a university uses can help attract more students to that university?

-Obviously though, in some cases, students might be primarily swayed by the equipment available, especially if they are Phd students doing scientific research, that sort of thing, then I suppose that the equipment they will have access to could be much more important than other factors.
+Obviously though, in some cases, students might be primarily swayed by the equipment available, especially if they are PhD students doing scientific research, that sort of thing, then I suppose that the equipment they will have access to could be much more important than other factors.

 Do you think there are any (possible) shortcomings to using high-tech equipment in classrooms (as teaching tools)?